ladybirdweb/backup-script/README.md

 /bin/bash cron.sh
 ```

-7. Once the script is executed it will ask you for the below details.
+7. Once the script is executed it will ask you for following details.

-- You can **ADD** or **REMOVE** cron with the first option, it will ask you whether to add or remove the cronjob like below: you need to enter add or remove as per your need (if you enter to remove the script will search and remove the backup script cronjob)
+- You can **ADD** or **REMOVE** cron with the first option, it will ask you whether to add or remove the cronjob like below: you need to enter add or remove as per your need (if you enter to remove the script will search and remove the backup script cronjob if present in the server, if you enter add it will continue to prceed with the following).

 ```
 Do you want to add or remove the cron job?
 Enter 'add' or 'remove':
 ```
-- Then it will ask a confirmation on whether the required details are added to **Python** file: you can respond with yes or no, if you have added the details enter yes or enter no it will stop the script.
+- Then it will ask for confirmation on whether the required details are added to **Python** file: you can respond with yes or no, if you have added the details enter yes or enter no it will stop the script.
 ```
 Have you added the required details to the python script?
 Enter 'yes' or 'no':
 ```

-- Then it will ask for the absolute path to the cloned directory, to get this detail you can run pwd in your terminal and paste the output here.
+- Then it will ask for the absolute path to the cloned directory, to get this detail you can run pwd from inside the clonned folder in your terminal and paste the output here.
 ```
-Enter the directory path for the scripts (to get this directory use 'pwd' command):
+Enter the directory path for the scripts (to get this directory use 'pwd' command from the clonned directory):
 ```
 - Then it will ask for the cron interval there will be three options Daily, Weekly, Monthly
 ```